LabLamb/PNPForm/README.md

 ### Configuration options:
 #### type: RowType
-Explaination: This control what is the type of the value field in a row.
+This control what is the type of the value field in a row.
 `Default: RowType.singleLineText`

 #### placeholder: String?
-Explaination: This value will be shown as a light grey place holder if possible.
+This value will be shown as a light grey place holder if possible.
 Otherwise, this will be used as the default value (E.g. for `RowType.switch`).
 `Default: nil`

 #### spacing: CGFloat
-Explaination: This controls the spacing between the left side of the `value` section and the right side of the `label` or `icon` section.
+This controls the spacing between the left side of the `value` section and the right side of the `label` or `icon` section.
 (If applicable) Otherwise it will be the spacing between left side of the row and the `value` section.
 `Default: PNPFormConstants.UI.RowConfigDefaultSpacing`

 #### labelWidth: CGFloat?
-Explaination: This value will be a fixed width of the label, by default, it will be the width of the text or icon.
+This value will be a fixed width of the label, by default, it will be the width of the text or icon.
 `Default: nil`

 #### keyboardConfig: PNPKeyboardConfig?
-Explaination: `TODO`
+`TODO`
 `Default: nil`

 #### validation: ValidateOption
-Explaination: This controls the logic when the row's `validateRow()` function is called.
+This controls the logic when the row's `validateRow()` function is called.
 Provide custom logic by passing `ValidateOption.customLogic`.
 `Default: ValidateOption.optional`
 Example:
 ```swift